 The research allows us to conclude that the results of the descriptive analysis on adventure within the context of Buddhism reveal numerous benefits for students pursuing Buddhist studies.
-These advantages include a deeper understanding of Buddhist teachings, strengthened beliefs, the cultivation of wisdom, and enhanced personal development.
-Furthermore, engaging in adventure can foster stronger social connections among fellow Buddhists and create lasting spiritual experiences.
-This is corroborated by a questionnaire indicating that 100% of non-English students majoring in Buddhist studies possess a solid understanding of Buddhist adventure.
-Additionally, 95.90% of these students demonstrate a good knowledge of the concept of digital technology games inspired by Buddhist adventure, particularly in relation to English language learning.
+These advantages include a deeper understanding of Buddhist teachings, strengthened beliefs, the cultivation of wisdom,

-Furthermore, the findings from the questionnaire of non-English students perceptions majoring in Buddhism regarding several additional aspects - knowledge of the concept of Buddhism; understanding of the Buddha Adventure; enjoyment in learning English using digital games; interest in incorporating these games into their English studies; comprehension of learning English through Buddhist adventure-based digital games as a learning medium; support the effectiveness this game to enhance their language skills, including listening, speaking, reading, and writing - allow us to conclude that non-English students majoring in Buddhism have highly significant, positive attitudes towards Buddhist adventure-based digital games as a medium for learning English.
+Furthermore, the findings from the questionnaire on the perceptions of non-English students majoring in Buddhism regarding several additional aspects - knowledge of the concept of Buddhism; understanding of the Buddha Adventure; enjoyment in learning English using digital games; interest in incorporating these games into their English studies; comprehension of learning English through Buddhist adventure-based digital games as a learning medium; support the effectiveness this game to enhance their language skills, including listening, speaking, reading, and writing - allow us to conclude that non-English students majoring in Buddhism have highly significant, positive attitudes towards Buddhist adventure-based digital games as a medium for learning English.

 Finally, these findings imply that the Nalanda Institute needs to integrate its results into its educational policies.
-Although this research only explores perceptions, it also provides valuable resources for future researchers.

-In addition, this research is limited to employing descriptive research with a quantitative method to explore some of the Buddha's adventures in several countries, the concept of digital games focused on Buddha's adventures, and the perceptions of non-English students majoring in Buddhist Studies regarding Buddhist adventure-based digital games as a medium for learning English.
-Therefore, it is recommended to further develop this research in-depth on Buddha-themed adventure digital games.
+Although the research only explores perceptions, it also provides valuable resources for future researchers.
+In addition, the research is limited to employing descriptive research with a quantitative method to explore some of the Buddha's adventures in several countries, the concept of digital games focused on Buddha's adventures, and the perceptions of non-English students majoring in Buddhist Studies regarding Buddhist adventure-based digital games as a medium for learning English.
+Therefore, it is recommended to further develop the research in-depth on Buddha-themed adventure digital games.